 - Asthma safe pillow and mattress covers

-- A list of recommendations for low/no-cost steps towards trigger remediation are provided.
+- Based on the HEA, a list of recommendations for low/no-cost steps towards trigger remediation are provided.

-- Positive reinforcement for the things clients are already doing correctly to reduce asthma triggers.
+- Highlights areas that the family is already doing correctly to reduce asthma triggers.

-- Clients commit to three new things that will reduce asthma triggers in their home.
+- Asks families to commit to three new things that will help reduce asthma triggers in their home.

-- During follow-up visits and phone calls, these commitments are reviewed and re-examined for continued efficacy.
+- During follow-up visits and phone calls, these commitments are reviewed for continued efficacy.

 4991 E. McKinley Ave.
 Suite 109, Fresno, Ca. 93727